neponn/ring-tile-card/docs/advanced.md

     }
 ```

 In this example, the colour of the icon is changed to `darkorange` if the iPhone battery is charging (default colour if not).
-This is achieved by using a `card-mod` style template to dynamically update the `--rt-icon-color` CSS variable.
+This is achieved by using a `card_mod` style template to dynamically update the `--rt-icon-color` CSS variable.

-Another example: you can statically change the opacity of the ring background.
+Another example: you can **statically** change the opacity of the ring background.

 <img src="img/ad-ring-background.png" width="250">